briankegerreis/covid-model/README.md

 G : contains m files called 1.txt, 2.txt ...
 Each one contains the graph used in one simulation.
 It is a list of all the edges in the graph, e.g. if the first line is "17 28" it means that individual 17 is connected to individual 28 in the graph.

+DF : contains m files called 1.txt, 2.txt ...
+Each one corresponds to one simulation.
+The first column is the label of each individual.
+The second column corresponds to

+NW : contains m  m files called 1.txt, 2.txt ...
+Each one contains a Newick format tree representing the transmission tree.